Search

 Back to top

-"Due diligence" is important as a legal defense for a person charged under occupational health and safety legislation.
-If charged, a defendant may be found not guilty if he or she can prove that due diligence was exercised.
-In other words, the defendant must be able to prove that all precautions, reasonable under the circumstances, were taken to protect the health and safety of workers.
+"Due diligence" is important as a legal defence for a person charged under occupational health and safety legislation.
+If charged, a defendant may be found not guilty if they can prove that due diligence was exercised.
+In other words, the defendant must be able to prove that all reasonable precautions were taken to protect the health and safety of workers.

-Due diligence is demonstrated by your actions before an event occurs, not after.
+Due diligence is demonstrated by the actions taken before an event occurs, not after.

 How does an employer establish a due diligence program?